Tremors and horocycle dynamics on the moduli space of translation surfaces: Introduction

 \subsection{Tremors}

 \name{subsec: tremors intro} We can describe the action of the horocycle flow on a translation surface geometrically as giving us a family of surfaces obtained by changing the flat structure on the original surface by shearing it horizontally.
 An interesting modification of this procedure was studied by Alex Wright \cite{Wright cylinders}.
 Let $q \in \HH$, let $M_q$ be the corresponding surface, and suppose $M_q$ contains a horizontal cylinder $C$.
-Then one can deform $M_q$ by shearing the flat structre on $C$ and leaving $M_q \sm C$ unchanged.
-This {\em cylinder shear} operation defines a flow on the subset of the stratum consisting of surfaces containing a horizontal cylinder.
+Then one can deform $M_q$ by horizontally shearing the flat structure on $C$ and leaving $M_q \sm C$ unchanged.
+This {\em cylinder shear} operation defines a flow on the subset of the stratum corresponding to surfaces containing a horizontal cylinder.
 This subset of $\HH$ is invariant under the horocycle flow and on it, the flow defined by the cylinder shear commutes with the horocycle flow.
-The tremors we study in this paper also commute with the horocycle flow, are also defined on a subset of $\HH$, and are a common generalization of cylinder shears and the horocycle flow.
-While Wright's analysis of cylinder shears focused on shears that leave surfaces inside a $G$-invariant locus, we will study tremors that move a surface $q$ in a $G$-invariant locus away from that locus, and use these tremors to exhibit new behaviors of the horocycle flow.
+The tremors we study in this paper are partially defined flows, defined on the set of surfaces whose horizontal foliation is not uniquely ergodic.
+Tremors commute with the horocycle flow on their domains of definition and are a common generalization of both cylinder shears and the horocycle flow.
+Wright's analysis of cylinder shears focused on shears that keep points inside a $G$-invariant locus.
+On the other hand, we will study tremors that move points in a $G$-invariant locus away from that locus and we will use these tremors to exhibit new behaviors of the horocycle flow.